Sharpton demands name of officer who killed Patrick Lyoya - NewsBreak

 GRAND RAPIDS, Mich. — (AP) — The Rev. Al Sharpton demanded that authorities publicly identify the Michigan officer who killed Patrick Lyoya, a Black man and native of Congo who was fatally shot in the back of the head after a struggle, saying at Lyoya's funeral Friday: "We want his name!"

 Sharpton's comments renewed demands by Lyoya's family members and activists.
-He told the roughly 1,000 people gathered that authorities cannot set a precedent of withholding the names of officers who kill people.
-Police in Grand Rapids have said they would withhold the officer's name unless he is charged with a crime, which they describe as a long-standing practice that applies to the public as well as city employees.
+He told the roughly 1,000 people gathered at Lyoya's funeral that authorities cannot set a precedent of withholding the names of officers who kill people.
+Police in Grand Rapids have said they would withhold the name of the officer who shot Lyoya unless he is charged with a crime.

 “Every time a young Black man or woman is arrested in this town, you put their name all over the news.
 Every time we’re suspected of something, you put our name out there,” Sharpton said.
 "How dare you hold the name of a man that killed this man?
 We want his name!”

-Mourners at Renaissance Church of God in Christ, many wearing T-shirts or sweatshirts bearing Lyoya’s picture, stood and applauded.
+Mourners at the Renaissance Church of God in Christ, many of whom were wearing T-shirts or sweatshirts bearing Lyoya’s picture, stood and applauded.

-In a statement Friday, City Manager Mark Washington acknowledged the demands and said he would discuss the matter with the police chief and human resources officials.

-“Police reform requires evaluating many long-standing practices to ensure our actions are consistent with the best interests of the community and the individuals involved,” Washington said.
+Grand Rapids police did not respond to a message seeking comment about Sharpton’s demand.

 Sharpton noted that Lyoya was killed on April 4, the anniversary of the 1968 assassination of the Rev. Martin Luther King Jr., putting Lyoya's death in the context of the national civil rights movement.
 He said Lyoya came to America in search of a better life and "ran into an America that we know too well."
 He urged those gathered to continue to fight for justice, and called for a federal investigation into Lyoya's killing.